Statutory holiday information for the Third Monday in February

 Manitoba

-The Third Monday in February in Manitoba is known as Louis Riel Day and is one of the province’s eight general holidays.
+The Third Monday in February in Manitoba is known as Louis Riel Day and is one of the province’s nine general holidays.
 For more information on general holidays in Manitoba, visit: https://www.gov.mb.ca/labour/standards/doc,gen-holidays-after-april-30-07,factsheet.html#q12.

 Ontario